 Tesla is an all-electric car; they don't have an engine or fuel tank like ICE cars.
 So, there is no way you can put gas in a Tesla.

 If ever you’d be trying to put gas in a Tesla, it better be into a can or a canister sitting in your trunk or frunk (front boot).
 If that's not what you're doing, you’d be technically putting it on a Tesla, which I won’t recommend. 😝

 Many people wonder if Tesla vehicles have some sort of backup gas system.
 The truth is that Tesla vehicles don't need gasoline or diesel fuel.
 They're all-electric, fully powered by the lithium battery pack onboard, so no backup is required.
 It's the same reason gasoline cars don't run on grass and hay.

-Like gas cars replaced horse and cart in the not-so-distant past, electric cars will replace gas cars in the not-so-distant future.
+Like gas cars replaced horses and carts in the not-so-distant past, electric cars will replace gas cars in the not-so-distant future.
 The shift is quite evident already.